JeongDowny/Assignments-of-Lecture/README.md

-# Lecture-Introduction-of-AI
+# Assignments-of-Lecture
-This repository contains assignments from the course 'Introduction of Artificial Intelligence'.
+This repository contains programming assignments from courses: 'OpenSource Software', 'Introduction of AI', and 'Algorithm'.